adrianj12/linux-config/README.md

 # linux-config
-user config files for linux
+Miscellaneous user config files for linux Bash and other basic applications